California State Legislature: Overview of legislative procedure

 A bill is a proposal to change, repeal, or add to existing state law.
 An Assembly Bill (AB) is one introduced in the Assembly; a Senate Bill (SB), in the Senate.

 Bills are designated by number, in the order of introduction in each house.
 For example, AB 16 refers to the 16th bill introduced in the Assembly.
 The numbering starts afresh each session.
+However, budget bills are generally numbered starting with 100.
 There may be one or more "extraordinary" sessions.
 The bill numbering starts again for each of these.
 For example, the third bill introduced in the Assembly for the second extraordinary session is ABX2 3.
 The name of the author, the legislator who introduced the bill, becomes part of the title of the bill.

 The legislative procedure, is divided into distinct stages: